joeodx/AZURE_cloud/UserData_Image/README.md

-# Automating in with user data
+# Automating with user data

 We can actually automate the whole process of creating our application and database by posting our whole script in the user data section in advanced tab.